 His main research interests lie in the fields of economic sociology, organizational theory, political sociology, and the sociology of work.
 He has been interested in developing and using a sociological view of ...
 More >

-A pioneer in passive solar, daylighting and sustainable-design research and teaching.
-He has published seminal articles on the design potential of sustainable ...
+A pioneer in passive solar, daylighting and sustainable-design research and teaching, Fraker has published seminal articles on the design potential of sustainable ...
 More >

 Inez Fung, an atmospheric scientist, is a professor with joint appointments in the Department of Earth and Planetary Science and the Department of Environmental Science, Policy and Management.
 She is also co-director of the Berkeley Institute of the Environment, which seeks to leverage the collective resources at UC Berkeley to foster and scale up innovative solutions to some of the planet's most pressing environmental ...
 More >

 David Gamage's primary research and teaching interests are in the areas of taxation, budget policy, and public finance.
 Gamage has written extensively on state-level tax and budget policy and on the economic theory of taxation.
 Professor Gamage also writes on the use of tax law to achieve social welfare and regulatory goals (such as the intersection of taxation and healthcare policy).
 During the 2010-2012 academic years, Professor ...
 More >